 Are there any women firefighters in Mobile?

-Yes, there are currently 12 female firefighters on the department including 4 Captains and 1 District Chief.
+Yes, there are currently more than a dozen female firefighters on the department, including 3 Captains and 1 District Chief.

 I was sent a bill for ambulance transport.
 Who do I call to provide with my insurance information or ask questions about this bill ?

-To provide your insurance information, you may call EMS Billing for Mobile Fire-Rescue.
-Their phone number is (251) 208-7063.
+To provide your insurance information, you may call EMS Management and Consultants on the dedicated Mobile Fire-Rescue line: (251) 378-2336.